-Virginia Wesleyan provides a Student Counseling Center staffed by certified clinicians.
-Students may be referred by members of the faculty or staff, or they may refer themselves for counseling.
-This free, confidential service is available to all students and can include both short-term and long-term individual counseling structured to meet the student's need.
-Referral to professionals off campus is available in cases where students need specialized services such as medication evaluations or management.
-The Director of Campus Ministries collaborates with the Counseling Center and is also available to students seeking individual counseling.
-One member of the staff, a specialist in the area of substance abuse, offers education and confidential counseling for students who have concerns about their own drug or alcohol use or that of another individual.
+Virginia Wesleyan provides a student counseling center staffed by state licensed and masters level clinicians.
+Students may be referred by members of faculty or staff, or they may refer themselves for counseling.
+This free, confidential service is available to all students and can include both short-term and long-term individual counseling structured to meet the student's needs.
+Referral to professionals off campus is available in cases where students need specialized services such as medication, evaluations, or management.
+The Director of Campus Ministries collaborates with the Counseling Services and is also available to students seeking individual counseling.
+Our clinicians are trained to work with a wide range of student concerns, including trauma, PTSD, grief, eating disorders, anxiety and depression.

-The Office of Counseling and Student Health further provides free educational programs focused on mental health awareness and management.
+Counseling Services further provides free educational programs focused on mental health awareness and management.
 Facilitated by counseling staff, these mental health programs focus on assessment of mental health needs and development of evidence-based skills to improve mental health and wellness.

-The Director of Counseling and Student Health provides an oversight of individual counseling services, develops mental health programs, and ensures institutional compliance with the Code of Virginia that requires all baccalaureate students to submit an immunization and vaccination record when enrolled at any institution of higher education.
+The Director of Counseling Services provides an oversight of individual counseling services, develops mental health programs, clinically supervises counseling staff, and ensures institutional compliance with the Code of Virginia that requires all baccalaureate students to submit an immunization and vaccination record when enrolled at any institution of higher education.